vitest-dev/vitest/docs/guide/test-context.md

   url: [
     // default value if "url" is not defined in the config 'default',
-    // mark the fixure as "injected" to allow the override { injected: true },
+    // mark the fixture as "injected" to allow the override { injected: true },
   ],
 })